wuher/groke/README.md

 in the body of the request.
 At the time of writing, the platform also has limited support for exposing objects and anonymous functions that may be created dynamically as part of return values from various operations.
-Table \ref{tbl:urls} summarizes the different types of resources exposed by the platform.
+Following table summarizes the different types of resources exposed by the platform.